The Debt Discharge in Bankruptcy FAQ

 Q: Are all of the debtor's debts discharged, or only some?

 A: Not all debts are discharged.
-The debts discharged vary under each chapter of the Bankruptcy Code.
 The Code specifically excepts various categories of debts from the discharge granted to individual debtors.
 Therefore, the debtor must still repay those debts after bankruptcy.
 Congress has determined that these types of debts are not dischargeable for public policy reasons (based either on the nature of the debt or the fact that the debts were incurred due to improper behavior of the debtor, such as the debtor's drunken driving).

 There are 19 categories of debt excepted from discharge under chapters 7, 11, and 12.
 A more limited list of exceptions applies to cases under chapter 13.
 The most common types of nondischargeable debts are

 - Debts not set forth by the debtor on the lists and schedules the debtor must file with the court,